-- Your shot must show off, to some visible extent, all the bending parts of your model (i.e. flap, leg, foot). - Your shot must require the use of both IK and FK leg animation. - You must animate Dippy as a character doing something in other words, you can't just have her bending around as a proof of the technology.
-Place Dippy in a situation and have her respond accordingly. - You must model enough of a set to hide the transparent background. - You must create a new scene file and reference your Dippy rig file in the scene file.
-Animate the reference. - Work at a resolution of 640 x 480 and hand in a shaded (not wireframe) playblast in the Animation codec.
+- Your shot must show off, to some visible extent, all the bending parts of your model (i.e. flap, leg, foot). - Your shot must require the use of both IK and FK leg animation. - You must animate Dip as a character doing something in other words, you can't just have her bending around as a proof of the technology.
+Place Dip in a situation and have her respond accordingly. - You must model enough of a set to hide the transparent background. - You must create a new scene file and reference your Dip rig file in the scene file.
+Animate the reference. - Work at a resolution of 640 x 480 (24 frames per second) and hand in a shaded (not wireframe) playblast in the H.264 codec.
 Don't forget to hand in your final scene file and your referenced rig file too.